Romy D Hanna

 Areas of Expertise

-Planetary geology, carbonaceous chondrites, Mars geology, remote sensing, thermal infrared spectroscopy, high-resolution x-ray computed tomography (CT), 3D image analysis and processing, scientific software development
+carbonaceous chondrites, Mars geology, planetary geology, remote sensing, thermal infrared spectroscopy, X-ray computed tomography (CT), electron backscatter diffraction (EBSD), 3D image analysis and processing, scientific software development

 Gordon A. McKay Award for Best Student Oral Presentation - Meteoritical Society (2014)